-US sues Uber, saying wait fees discriminate against disabled
+U.S. sues Uber, saying wait fees discriminate against disabled

 “We fundamentally disagree that our policies violate the ADA and will keep improving our products to support everyone’s ability to easily move around their communities,” Uber said.

-The lawsuit asks the court to order Uber to change its policy, train its staff and drivers and pay monetary damages to people who were subject to wait time fees that violated the ADA.
+The lawsuit asks the court to order Uber to change its policy, train its staff and drivers, and pay monetary damages to people who were subject to wait time fees that violated the ADA.
 It also wants Uber to pay civil penalties.